jkkivenko/dawson-tabletop/Class/Pilot/Reposition.md

 You gain the following actions:

-## Action: Tactical Blast
+## Action: Reposition

-If you're experiencing less than `200%` gravity, you immediately fly up to `20m`, as long as there are no hostile enemies (to your knowledge) within `10m` of your landing site.
+If you're experiencing less than `200%` gravity, you immediately fly up to `30m` in any direction.
+If you're not grounded after this movement, you fall unless you're in zero gravity.
+This consumes 2 unit of fuel from your Blast Pack.

 ## Action: Precise Manoeuvre